AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/linked-ip.md

 sidebar_position: 3
 ---

-## What are linked IPs and why it's useful
+## What linked IPs are and why they are useful

 Not all devices can support encrypted DNS protocols.
 In this case, users should consider setting up unencrypted DNS.

-You can use a **linked IP address**: in this setup, the service will consider all standard DNS queries coming from that IP address and for that specific "device.
+You can use a **linked IP address**: in this setup, the service will consider all standard DNS queries coming from that IP address and for that specific device.
 The only requirement for a linked IP address is that it must be a residential IP.

 :::note